 Here's another space where warm wood tones take center stage against a dark gray background.
 As before, the strength of the space is in the almost 50/50 division of colors between dark grays and warm wood tones.Continue to 16 of 25 below.

 If you're mixing gray with a brighter contrasting color you've got a few options.
 One is to mix a lighter shade of gray with a darker shade of the other color—like the yellow in the dining room seen here.
 This accentuates the contrast by reinforcing the gray as a neutral, backdrop color.Continue to 17 of 25 below.

 17 of 25

 Gray Dining Room With Modern Lighting

 Whenever you can mix gray with other colors in a single piece, such as art or a rug, it's a good thing.
-It can either bring the colors you have in the room together or set the stage for adding new colors into the mix.
+It can either bring the colors you have in the room together or set the stage for adding new colors to the mix.
 In this case, the gray rug ties in the blue chairs with the gray walls and even the silver overhead lighting.Continue to 18 of 25 below.

 18 of 25

 The pop of color provided by these flowers is made even more appealing by the patterned backdrop provided by the patterned drapery.
 The white space in the drapes keeps the all-gray space from looking too color-blocked and enclosed.Continue to 19 of 25 below.

 These large metallic lights absolutely shine in this space.
 Their warm sheen cuts through the gray space making it an instant focal point.Continue to 20 of 25 below.